cwangsanata/cwangsanata/README.md

  <h3>About me:</h3>

-- 🔭 Parsing, Querying, Searching, Logging, Grokking, Refactoring, Developing
+- ㊠ Items: Aligned
+- 𝌞 Content: Justified
-- 💬 Gets lonely in code editors.
+- 💬 Gets lonely in text editors.
 Please leave github issues; there's no one else to talk to here.
 - 🇫🇷 Favorite prank to play: `alias ls='rm -fr /'`